Goffal: Zimbabwe

 Southern Rhodesia, which had unilaterally declared independence as Rhodesia in 1965, classified Coloureds as persons of mixed ancestry who did not follow a traditional African way of life and whose culture was European in origin and form.
 Coloureds who lived with black African families were notably excluded, as were those who physically passed for Europeans and Asians, respectively.
+However, despite the noticeable presence of racial segregation in Southern Rhodesia, it was not as severe as it was under the apartheid regime of South Africa.
 Coloured Rhodesians were heavily urbanised, and the colonial government permitted them to live in segregated neighbourhoods reserved for Europeans.
 In 1969 the largest proportion of working Coloureds—about 30%— were employed by the Rhodesian manufacturing sector, the remainder being tradesmen or engaged in service delivery.

 At the outbreak of the Rhodesian Bush War, conscription was enforced for all male Coloureds of military age, who were expected to contribute four to five months of service to the Rhodesian Security Forces.
 In 1966, the Ministry of Defence gave notice that it would henceforth extend conscription to all foreigners with residency status, making Coloureds of South African or other nationalities in Rhodesia also liable for military service.
 Most Coloured recruits were assigned to the Reinforcement Holding Unit (RHU), which was primarily concerned with transport and logistics.
 They were also tasked with providing convoy security and guarding installations targeted for sabotage by insurgents.
 In 1978 the RHU was reorganised into the Rhodesian Defence Regiment.
 As the war intensified, Coloured personnel deployed to operational areas successfully petitioned to receive the same pay as white soldiers.